wooiseong/KSH-project/README.md

 # :house_with_garden:	 KSH hostel :house_with_garden:

-This is a web application built with Vue 3.0 and JSON Server.
-It imitates a bedding shopping website where you can readily find pillows, sofas and beds. </br></br> You just need to add the items to your shopping cart and fill in some information to own these products!
+Thus is a website where you can search hostels located in Kaohsiung, Taiwan.
+Moreover, you can register a new account and login to upload your profile picture and change your password.

 Demo here :point_down: <p></p>
 <a href="https://ksh-project-vercel-1.vercel.app/"><img src="https://img.shields.io/badge/link-KSH.hostel-1?style=flat&logoColor=red&labelColor=%237B7B7B&color=%23FFDA6A" alt="KSH.hostel"></a>